October is Breast Cancer Awareness Month

 Breast cancer is the most common type of non-skin cancer in women in the United States, accounting for 15 percent of all new cases.
-And it is second to lung cancer as a cause of cancer death in American women.
+Also, it is second only to lung cancer as a cause of cancer death in American women.

 Being female and older in age are the main risk factors for breast cancer.
 Other risk factors include estrogen (made in the body), dense breast tissue, age at menstruation and first birth, taking hormones for symptoms of menopause, smoking, obesity, and not getting enough exercise.

 Hereditary breast cancer makes up 5 percent to 10 percent of all breast cancer diagnoses.
 Women who have certain gene mutations, such as mutations in the BRCA1 or BRCA2 genes, have an increased risk of developing breast cancer and ovarian cancer.